The fifth sense of taste.

 - Thanks to umami, you can reduce sodium and fat in your dishes and still make them delicious.

-- Eash mushroom has different umami component, mixing them will multiply umami, and also cooking with inocinate containing food like meat and seafood will multiply Umami.
+- Each mushroom has a distinctly different umami component, by combining them it will multiply the umami flavor.
+Also try cooking with foods like meat and seafood for a nice complementary Umami taste.

 - Guanylate starts to increase at 50℃(122℉) and peaks at 60-70℃(140-158℉).
-When you are preparing a soup, you should put the mushroom before the boiling point and heat it slowly to maximize umami.
+When you are preparing a soup, you should put the mushroom in before water begins to boil and heat it the soup slowly to maximize umami.